Haralson County Vehicle Impound Guide

 After 30 Days

-If the vehicle remains unclaimed for an extended period (typically around 30 days), the impound lot may have the right to sell it at a lien sale to recover the outstanding fees.
+In Georgia, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to initiate a lien sale.
+This means they can legally sell your vehicle to recover the unpaid towing and storage fees.
+To prevent this from happening, retrieve your vehicle as quickly as possible.

 If You Can't Afford the Fees